Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 use it to build the libc headers, the `libgcc` support library, and the complete C library.
 This minimum compiler has no dependency on the libc.

+> Unpack and change directory into the gcc-7.3.0 package

 `gcc` does depend on a few external libraries to implement certain functions.
 These external libraries doesn't depend on anything else, so we can just build them directly with gcc here.

-First, we have to unpack the libraries _into_ the source directory of gcc:
+We will unpack the libraries into the source folder of `gcc`:

 ```bash